rdt88/final_project/README.md

 # final_project
 A final project for Galvanize.
 I am working to make predictions of startup success for a private angel investment company.

+The data is proprietary and neither it nor the analysis will be available publicly.

 The data come from a DBInsights (Heroku) database and was collected from multiple tables using SQL queries.